 Student email is handled via Microsoft Office 365.
 Each email address is derived from each unique NetID: netid@msstate.edu.
-Email is the primary means of communication for the program, and the student is responsible to check email daily.
-Account such as via web, the Outlook client, or on your smartphone; setup and access information can be found here: Knowledge Base - Setup & Access (msstate.edu).
+Email is the primary means of communication for the program, and the student is responsible for checking email daily.
+Set-up instructions can be found here: Knowledge Base - Setup & Access (msstate.edu).